IGalat/python-practice/1.keyboard-mouse/README.md

 If it, or the whole `gr1`, is also not suspended/not `trigger_if`ing, `"ctrl+1": "a"` from `gr2` can now be triggered.

+In practice, this means you'll want to add more specialized groups and hotkeys first.

 ### Controls